mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ...
 ```

-Reducing the number of fields to query on will help you if you have a custom function for the generation of the projections changes, which also includes additional fields.
-For example, if you need to generate a single view in a different way based on a flag in the identifier.
+Reducing the number of fields to query on will help you if you have a custom function for the generation of Projections changes, which includes additional fields.
+For example, if you need to generate a Single View in a different way based on a flag in the identifier.
 An identifier could have a value like the following:

 ```json
 {